Friends, staff honour ‘confident, clever’ Uyinene Mrwetyana

 Vassiliou lit the seventh and last candle for faith in a greater power – “for God’s Kingdom”.

-Members of the Rhodes University SRC attended the service and afterwards quietly greeted Nene’s close circle who had remained in the chapel, arms around each other shoulders.
+Members of the Rhodes University SRC attended the service and afterwards quietly greeted Nene’s close circle who had remained in the chapel, arms around eachother’s shoulders.

 In a statement issued on Monday 2 September, Rhodes said the University community was devastated by the news of Uyinene’s death.